litenby/youtube-spam-filter/README.md

-# youtube-livechat-spam-filter
+# Youtube Live Chat Spam Filter

-A program for automatically filtering unwanted spam from a Youtube live stream chat.
+A program that runs in Windows and filters spam messages from a Youtube live stream chat.

-The program runs as a .NET Console application in Windows.
-A configuration file allows the user to specify their channel id and what to filter from the live stream chat.